 The faculty consists of more than 30 accomplished musician-instructors who are dedicated to teaching in their area of expertise.
 Equally skilled as performers and educators, they challenge students to develop their musical skills in solo, chamber and large ensemble performance.
 The faculty also includes dedicated music theory and composition teachers.
 The faculty have years of experience and knowledge that help them serve as role models and career advisors during a student-musician’s most formative years.

-Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Wind Ensemble.
+Percussion, wind and orchestral string musicians participate in either the Academy Orchestra or Academy Band.
 Students may also audition for other ensembles including: jazz band, jazz combos, brass ensemble, percussion ensemble or chamber groups.
 Chamber and large ensemble experiences provide a wide range of challenging professional repertoire.

 Piano, organ, harp and guitar students have a full range of experiences for them, including individual lessons and studio classes that focus on individual skill and musicianship development, literature, pedagogy and history, with participation in chamber ensembles and performance in large ensembles as needed.
 Organ majors also may get valuable experience working in local churches.

 An Academy education provides excellent preparation for continued studies at top universities and conservatories.
 Academy students regularly enroll in top music programs including: